ShotSwine/HostShutdownFromGuest/README.md

 - Correctly set the "vm" variable names to your target virtual machine's name in ./main.py and ./Lines to add to qemu hook file.txt
 - (optional but recommended) Create a virtual environment for the python script, and install pyserial with pip.
 If you're not using a virtual environment then just install pyserial globally with either your package manager or pip
 - Place the .venv folder (if you have created one) and ./main.py in /opt/host-shutdown-watcher
-- Place ./systemd service/host-shutdown-watcher.service in /etc/systemd/system
+- Place ./systemd service/host-shutdown-watcher.service in /etc/systemd/system (you'll need to modify this unit file if you're not using a venv)
 - Add the contents of ./Lines to add to qemu hook file.txt into the /etc/libvirt/hooks/qemu hook file
 - In the terminal run "sudo systemctl daemon-reload"